mont266/nemesis-cheerleading/src/pages/docs/policies/anti-bullying.md

 knowledge from responsible adults that this is taking place.
 Nemesis Cheer and Dance (NCD) have a responsibility to create a safe and inclusive learning environment for their participants.

-NCD is completely opposed to all forms of bullying.
-Bullying will not be tolerated at this club.
+<strong>Nemesis Cheer and Dance (NCD)</strong> is completely opposed to all forms of bullying.
+Bullying will
+not be tolerated at this club.
 Bullying is a complete contradiction of the aims and values of NCD.

 This policy is designed alongside NCD Child Protection and club rules.

 ## Types of Bullying
+The main types of bullying are (this is not an exhaustive list)

-+ <strong>Physical</strong> - hitting, kicking, theft of belongings, damage to belongings or use of implements to deliberately cause harm.
++ Physical- hitting, kicking, theft of belongings, damage to belongings or use of implements to deliberately cause harm.
-+ <strong>Verbal</strong> - threats, name calling, deliberately spreading damaging rumours, sarcasm, swearing, persistent teasing, ridiculing, demeaning, taunting a pupil, insulting someone’s appearance/ abilities/ disabilities/ achievements/ families.
++ Verbal- threats, name calling, deliberately spreading damaging rumours, sarcasm, swearing, persistent teasing, ridiculing, demeaning, taunting a pupil, insulting someone’s appearance/ abilities/ disabilities/ achievements/ families.
-+ <strong>Religion based</strong> - religious taunts.
++ Religion based- religious taunts.
-+ <strong>Indirect</strong> - social exclusion or rejection, graffiti, gestures.
++ Indirect- social exclusion or rejection, graffiti, gestures.
-+ <strong>Sexual</strong> - unwanted physical contact, abusive comments, name calling, use of sexualised language, sexting, homophobic name calling.
++ Sexual- unwanted physical contact, abusive comments, name calling, use of sexualised language, sexting, homophobic name calling.
-+ <strong>Racist</strong> - racist taunting or name calling.
++ Racist- racist taunting or name calling.
-+ <strong>Cyber bullying</strong> - use of the internet or other electronic communication.
++ Cyber bullying- use of the internet or other electronic communication.
 Texting, (calls or images), tweets, blogs, forums, chat rooms and use of social networking to hurt, harass, embarrass, demean, provoke or humiliate another using perceived anonymity.

-<strong>Mobile phones and social networking websites/ applications such as Snapchat, Facebook,
-Instagram, Twitter, TikTok, and YouTube can be used for negative purposes and misuse can lead to involvement from the PSNI.</strong>
+Mobile phones and social networking websites/ applications such as Snapchat, Facebook, Instagram, Twitter, TikTok, and YouTube can be used for negative purposes and misuse can lead to involvement from the PSNI.

-## How Bullying Affects the Target/Victim
+## How Bullying Affects the Target/ Victim?
 Bullied children will not always be prepared to tell those in authority.
 However, when a disclosure is made, it should be treated seriously.
 While others may not feel certain that certain actions or words are of a bullying nature, if the recipient feels they are being bullied that is sufficient evidence to treat